darkoverlordofdata/exspresso/coding standards.md

   * 1 public class per file
   * The public class is the exported class
+  * Controller methods mapped to uri's shall end with the 'Action' suffix to avoid name collisions
   * Public classes may be defined in a namespace
   * Include private helper classes in the same file
   * Prefix protected member names with an undersocore